kristoffer-dyrkorn/software-renderer/tutorial/4/README.md

 The rest of the code remains the same.

 And with that, we can safely draw lots of triangles - without gaps or overlaps!
+But, we are not done yet.
+Go to [the next section](https://github.com/kristoffer-dyrkorn/software-renderer/tree/main/tutorial/5#readme) to see what happens when we start animating the triangles.